Can I take Advil with NyQuil?

 These ingredients work together in what is known as ingredient synergy, meaning that their combined effects are greater than if you were to take each ingredient individually.

-This synergy effectively relieves various symptoms associated with colds and the flu, making NyQuil usage quite common during the colder months.
+This synergy effectively relieves various symptoms of colds and the flu, making NyQuil usage quite common during the colder months.

 Some people also use NyQuil to help them sleep better at night.
 While some recommend using this medication for short-term insomnia, I do not, especially for older adults.